 2020 has been nothing but a success for the podcast industry.
-World-famous hosts like Tim Ferris, Joe Rogan and Ben Shapiro are in everyone’s mouths - or should we say ears?
+World-famous hosts like Tim Ferris and Joe Rogan are in everyone’s mouths - or should we say ears?
 If you’re planning to start a podcast yourself, there has never been a better time!
 In our last article we’ve discussed the top marketing podcasts every marketer needs to know, today we’ll cover how to start your own podcast - no matter your niche.
 If you’ve long been dreaming of hosting a super successful podcast, here's how to go about it, step by step.

 An easy to consume format for a wide range of topics